 low-value assets and single discount rate.

-assets.
-The Company recognizes the lease payment
+The Company recognises the lease payment associated with

-basis over the lease term.
-The Company applied a single
+lease term.
+The Company applied a single discount rate to a

-discount rate to a portfolio of leases of similar end date.
+portfolio of leases of similar end date.

-Shops, warehouse facilities.
+for Shops, warehouse facilities.

 As a Lessor